 Things to do on the Isle of Wight with kids

 The Isle of Wight is a great place for a family holiday.
-Wherever you are on the island you are never far away from the sea and being only 36km long, nowhere is a long journey away.
-Self catering is the ideal choice for a family with children, and here are our top tips on where to take them for a fun day out.
+Wherever you are on the Island, you are never far from the sea and, being only 36km long, nowhere is a long journey away.
+From theme parks and boat rides to fascinating days out, here are some of our favourite things to do on the Isle of Wight with kids for an easy, jam-packed itinerary for your stay.

 West Wight